HashimThePassionate/javascript-mastery/05_arrays_and_objects/02_objects/readme.md

 // → ["work", "touched tree", "pizza", "running", "television"]
 ```

-#### Example: Checking if Jacques was a Squirrel in the First Entry
+#### Check Squirrel Status in the First Entry
-To check if Jacques turned into a squirrel in the first entry:

 ```javascript
 let wasSquirrelFirstEntry = journal[0].squirrel;
 console.log(wasSquirrelFirstEntry); // → false
 ```

-This format provides a clear, organized way to track daily activities and whether Jacques turned into a squirrel on any given day.
-It also demonstrates how to access specific data within the `journal` array.
+### Summary of the Journal Structure

+Jacques' **journal** demonstrates how to use an array of objects to track data over time.
+Each day’s log entry has `events` and a `squirrel` property, allowing Jacques to document his activities and squirrel transformation status easily. 🐿️